zengjixiang/jina/docs/concepts/serving/gateway/customization.md

 (custom-gateway)=
 # Customization

-Gateways are customizable in Jina.
+Gateways are customizable in Jina-serve.
 You can implement them in much the same way as an Executor.
-With customized Gateways, Jina gives you more power by letting you implement any server, protocol and interface at the Gateway level.
+With customized Gateways, Jina-serve gives you more power by letting you implement any server, protocol and interface at the Gateway level.
 This means you have more freedom to:

 * Define and expose your own API Gateway interface to clients.
 You can define your JSON schema or protos etc.